PRESSING PAST PENTECOST: TWO (EXCERPT OF THE FEASTS OF THE LORD)

 ‘And you shall present an offering made by fire as a burnt offering to the LORD: two young bulls, one ram, and seven lambs in their first year.
 Be sure they are without blemish.
 (Numbers 28:17-19)

 The first and last days of the feast of Unleavened Bread (fifteenth and twenty-first of Abib) were especially important:

-The expression, "ye shall do no manner of servile work therein" appears several times in the twenty-third chapter of Leviticus in connection with the feasts of the Lord.
+The expression, “you shall do no customary work on it” appears several times in the twenty-third chapter of Leviticus in connection with the feasts of the Lord.
 This injunction teaches us there are times when we are to look up from what we are doing and give the Lord our complete attention.

 There is more to life than the constant struggle for food, clothing, shelter, and pleasure, or even the endless drudgery of faithful ministry.
 Man does not live by bread alone or by human effort alone.
 God wants us to devote some of our time to the undistracted adoration and seeking of Him.

-One thing have I desired of the Lord, that will I seek after; that I may dwell in the house of the Lord all the days of my life, to behold the beauty of the Lord, and to inquire in his temple.
+One thing I have desired of the LORD, that will I seek: That I may dwell in the house of the LORD all the days of my life, to behold the beauty of the LORD, and to inquire in His temple.
 (Psalms 27:4)

 Zealous Christian workers often fall into the trap of neglecting to keep in step with the Spirit of God.
 After a period of time of the Lord’s working at one level, the cloud and the fire move forward.
 When that happens it is time for the workers to look to the Lord carefully to hear what He says, keeping in readiness to move forward with Him to the next phase of the coming of the Kingdom of God to the earth.